Chairman, Financial Relations, Inc.

 Samuel Wm.
 Sax is a native of Illinois, who was born in Grand Central Terminal in New York and raised in Peoria and Chicago, Illinois, and Miami Beach, Florida.

 Mr. Sax’s civic involvement is extensive.
-In addition to his position on the PBC Board of Commissioners, he chaired the Regional and National Advisory Committee on Bank Practice and Policy, the Comptroller of the Currency for the Department of Treasury, served as Vice Chairman, United States-Israel Business Council of the U.S. Department of State, Chicago Clearing House Committee, the U.S. Department of Defense Executive Committee, the Museum of Modern Art, in New York, and the Art Institute of Chicago.
-He served as Chairman of the Board of Governors of the Professional Photographers of American, Photographic Art and Science Foundation, and is founding chairman of the Chicago Corporation for Public Broadcasting (WYCC-TV, Channel 20) and founding vice-chairman of the City Colleges of Chicago Foundation.
+In addition to his position on the PBC Board of Commissioners, he chaired the Regional and National Advisory Committee on Bank Practice and Policy, the Comptroller of the Currency for the Department of Treasury, served as Vice Chairman, United States-Israel Business Council of the U.S. Department of State, Chicago Clearing House Committee, the U.S. Department of Defense Executive Committee.
+He served at the Museum of Modern Art in New York, and at the Art Institute of Chicago.
+He also served as Chairman of the Board of Governors of the Professional of Chicago.
+He also served as Chairman of the Board of Governors of the Professional Photographers of America, Photographic Art and Science Foundation, and is the founding chairman of the Chicago Corporation for Public Broadcasting (WYCC-TV, Channel 20), and founding Vice-Chairman of the City Colleges of Chicago Foundation.

-Among his various recognitions, Mr. Sax is the recipient of Prime Minister Medal, State of Israel, the Abraham Lincoln Humanitarian of the Year Award, National Academy of Television Arts and Sciences Special Recognition and Fortune Magazine’s National Business and the Arts Award.
+Among his various recognitions, Mr. Sax is the recipient of Prime Minister Medal, State of Israel, the Abraham Lincoln Humanitarian of the Year Award from the African-American Community, National Academy of Television Arts and Sciences Special Recognition and Fortune Magazine’s National Business and the Arts Award.

-He is a graduate of the University of Illinois-Champaign as well as the Naval ROTC unit, where he was inducted into the Military Honor Society of Scabbard and Blade.
+He is a graduate of Miami Beach Senior High School, and the University of Illinois-Champaign as well as the Naval ROTC unit, where he was inducted into the Military Honor Society of Scabbard and Blade.
 He graduated from the University of Wisconsin Graduate School of Banking and the Harvard University Institute of Financial Management Graduate School of Business.
-Additionally, he is a graduate of the U.S. Naval War College, the U.S. Naval Mine Warfare School-Yorktown, and a member of the American Society of Naval Engineers.
+Additionally, he is a graduate of the U.S. Naval War College, the U.S. Naval Mine Warfare School-Yorktown, and a life member of the American Society of Naval Engineers.

-Mr. Sax is an active and long-time member of The Standard Club and The Chicago Yacht Club.
+Mr. Sax is an active and long-time member of The Chicago Yacht Club, where he is the Fleet Captain and a member of the Old Guard.
 He started sailing One Design Racing Boats at the age of ten and was a junior champion.
-Mr. Sax continued competitive racing in both sail and power, and holds several awards in both.
+Mr. Sax continued competitive racing in both sail and power and holds several awards in both.